FFMG/myoddweb.piger/monitor/api/python/Doc/using/unix.rst

    make install

 invocations.
-Configuration options and caveats for specific Unix platforms are extensively documented in the :source:`README` file in the root of the Python source tree.
+Configuration options and caveats for specific Unix platforms are extensively documented in the :source:`README.rst` file in the root of the Python source tree.

 .. warning::